 — 2021 WHITE HOUSE OFFICE OF MANAGEMENT & BUDGET MEMO

-While now saying “software supply chain,” is often met with some basic understanding, the definition varies widely depending on who you’re talking to.
-It is also almost always followed by “attack” or “security.”
-We agree that securing the software supply chain is fundamental, but it’s only one part of truly managing the software supply chain.
+While now saying “software supply chain,” is often met with some basic understanding, the definition varies widely.
+The term is almost always followed by “attack” or “security.”
+We agree that securing the software supply chain is fundamental, but it’s only one part of managing the software supply chain.

-If we as an industry only focus on security — we’re missing possibilities for innovation, maintainability, integrity, and sustainability.
-Software supply chain management is complex and difficult, but it’s also about decreasing innovation tax, technical debt, and increasing employee happiness, productivity, and revenue.
-It’s important for developers and security teams to understand, but just as important for DevOps leads, CISOs, general IT professionals and lawyers, and many people in between.
+If we as an industry only focus on security, we’re missing possibilities for innovation, maintainability, integrity, and sustainability.
+Software supply chain management is complex and difficult, but it’s also about decreasing innovation tax, and technical debt, as well as increasing employee happiness, productivity, and revenue.
+It’s important for developers and security teams to understand, but just as important for DevOps leads, CISOs, general IT professionals and lawyers, and all the people in between.

 The good news is that a lot of these concepts have come a long way and are improving software for everyone.
 But in order to explain today’s problems, you need to know what these things mean.